Amanda Lear: 2000–present: Recent career

 In 2009, Lear accepted the part of Cécile in the comedy Panique au ministère, which debuted at the Théâtre de la Porte Saint-Martin in Paris.
-The show turned out a huge success and was taken on tour.
+The show turned out to be a huge success and was taken on tour.
 The same year, she dubbed the voice of Fish in the German movie Lacoma directed by Christopher Roth.
 Her next album Brief Encounters, was released in autumn 2009, preceded by the single "Someone Else's Eyes", a duet with Italian singer-producer Deadstar.
-The following month, Lear released the autobiography Je ne suis pas celle que vous croyez... and the EP Brand New Love Affair.
-The title song was released as the lead single, accompanied with an animated music video.
+The following month, Lear released the autobiography Je ne suis pas celle que vous croyez...
+(I am not who you think...) and the EP Brand New Love Affair.
+The title song was released as the lead single, accompanied by an animated music video.
 Brief Encounters was partly re-recorded and remixed and then released in Acoustique and Reloaded versions.
 Boy George remixed "Someone Else's Eyes" in 2010.
 In April 2011, Lear released the single "Chinese Walk", and joined the judging panel of the Italian TV show Ciak... si canta! on Rai 1.
 She dubbed the voice of Janet the Lioness in the French version of Zookeeper.
 In September, Lear returned to theatre for the lead role in Lady Oscar, an adaptation of Claude Magnier's 1958 play Oscar, at the Théâtre de la Renaissance in Paris.
 The play was another success and was taken on tour.